Data Protection Statement

 We transmit your transaction data (name, date of order, method of payment, date of dispatch and/or receipt, amount and payee, bank details or credit card details if applicable) to the payment service provider commissioned with processing the payment.

-In order that we can send you regular information about our company and our offers, we offer you the option of receiving an e-mail newsletter.
-When you register for the newsletter, we process the data you enter (email address and other information provided voluntarily).
-In order to prevent misuse, we will send you an e-mail after your registration, in which we ask you to confirm your registration (double opt-in procedure).
-In order to be able to verify the registration process in a legally compliant manner, your registration is logged.
-This includes storing the time of the registration and confirmation as well as your IP address.
+In order to provide you with regular information about our enterprise and offers, we offer the dispatch of an e-mail newsletter.
+With your newsletter registration, we process the data you entered during registration (e-mail address and other voluntary information).
+In order to prevent misuse, we will send you an e-mail after your registration in which we ask you to confirm your registration (double opt-in procedure).
+In order to be able to prove the registration process in a legally compliant manner, your registration is logged.
+This concerns the time of registration and confirmation as well as your IP address.

 g) Customer account

 When you open and use a customer account, we process your inventory data (name, address, e-mail address, bank details) as well as your usage data (user name, password).
 This enables you to manage your orders and contracts, and we can identify you as a customer.
 The legal basis for this data processing is your consent according to Article 6(1)(a) GDPR.